 The overall condition of this car is excellent.
 It is just a lovely, original and unmolested example.
 The car looks to have had a repaint at some stage and aside from the odd stone chip or mark the paint is excellent.
 Similarly all of the external trim, lenses and glass are in very good condition.
 The cabin is a lovely place to be and all of the leather is in excellent condition with no rips or tears.
 The carpet shows some wear but it is OK.
 All of the instruments are in good condition with the exception of the clock which has fogged up.
 Turn the key and the V8 engine starts easily and it settles into a smooth idle.
 Out on the open road the car performs as one would expect.
 It pulls strongly through the rev range and once warm the gear change is smooth and precise.
 The car handles really well and it stops as it should.

 This car has clearly been cherished and well cared for throughout its life.
 The service book and service receipts confirm this car has been regularly maintained, initially by Ferrari and later classic Ferrari specialists.
 It’s the little things on a car that one can see to really tell its story.
-On this car the rear boot cover zipper is tact, the front compartment is clean and undamaged (the plastic covers often crack) and everything just ‘feels right’.
+On this car the rear boot cover zipper is intact, the front compartment is clean and undamaged (the plastic covers often crack) and everything just ‘feels right’.

 This 308 GTSi has just had a major service completed by a Ferrari specialist here in Brisbane and it is ready for its new owner to drive and enjoy.

 The car has a full set of books (including the warranty card / service book) in the correct and original Ferrari pouch, jack kit and a spare set of keys.
 Unfortunately the tool kit is missing but a replacement can be easily sourced.